Community College Fellowship Program

 Eligibility: This opportunity is open to community college students in Michigan who are U.S. nationals and have identified a mentor to work with at a MSGC-affiliated institution.
 Applicants must have a good academic record and be in good academic standing to qualify for an award.
 Applicants must also be willing to (i) have their student data reported to NASA and EPSS, the company that evaluates our programs, and (ii) engage in that evaluation process through responding to emails.
 Women, under-represented minorities, and persons with disabilities are strongly encouraged to apply.

 Merit: The merit of the application will be judged based on primary and secondary criteria.
 The primary merit criteria are scientific merit, relevance to NASA strategy, clarity of student responsibilities with regard to research activities, and strength of the letter/s of recommendation.
-Secondary merit criteria are the interdisciplinarity of the project, the student’s level of interest in pursuing a STEM career, overall GPA, and grades in technical courses.
+Secondary merit criteria are the interdisciplinarity of the project, the student’s level of interest in pursuing a STEAM career, overall GPA, and grades in technical courses.

 Because reviewers come from a range of scientific fields, the writer should carefully consider the terminology used in the essay.
 MSGC campus representatives can provide guidance on how to optimize the competitiveness of an application.